poganyg/Glassify/README.md

-# SpectroSort
+# Glassify
-Plastic recycling sorter using spectrometry.
+Automatic, real-time glass recycling sorter based on the colour of the glass.
 University project for real-time embedded programming.